NASTAR National Championships Return to Snowmass in April

 Though the event will be modified to keep participants safe, it will still feature a robust program and an exciting week of activities and related offerings.
 Planned events and activities for the week include outdoor small-venue live music performances, race clinics, and appearance by U.S. Ski Team athletes and alumnus.
 Racers and paid guests will enjoy discounted lift tickets and lodging options, as well as lunch vouchers.
 They will also have the opportunity to support local eateries on the mountain, in the village, and in downtown Aspen, as indoor dining is currently at 50 percent capacity.

 To keep participants safe, the races will take place over six days rather than the usual three, allowing each division to take place on separate days.
-Additionally, all overnight visitors 10 years old and up are required to fill out a Travel Affidavit showing proof of a negative COVID test taken within 72 hours of getting to Snowmass or to quarantine for 10 days upon arrival.
+Additionally, it is recommended that all overnight visitors 10 years old and up have a negative COVID test taken within 72 hours of getting to Snowmass.

 As for the racing itself, skiers are grouped by ability division, age, and gender.
 Each participant will take a minimum of two runs to record the lowest handicap in their group, and the 32 male and 32 female racers that score the most Team Points during their divisional race will be invited to compete in the final, Race of Champions.
 Qualified racers carry their winning handicap into the race to level the playing field so that young and veteran racers have an equal opportunity to win and become an overall NASTAR National Champion.